 This suggests that if your theory of knowledge is that knowledge is simple, you might be more likely to stop studying when you have simply memorized the information.
 If you think it’s complex, you use more sophisticated learning strategies.
 You are more likely to keep studying until you understand.

 Another study reviewed by Hofer and Pintrich had participants fill out a questionnaire about their theory of knowledge.
 A while later the participants were presented with a study challenge.
 They had to read a paragraph of text and write a concluding statement.

 The participants whom the questionnaire had pinpointed as believing that knowledge is certain were more likely to draw conclusions from the paragraph that were inappropriately absolute.
 Conclusions are absolute if they make sweeping generalizations, using words like never and always.

 Hofer and Pintrich also describe a study that looked at what happens when people believe that knowledge is something experts have, not something they create themselves.

 In this study, researchers asked participants to think critically and generate explanations for three real-world questions.
 An example question was “what causes prisoners to return to crime after they’ve released?”
 The participants were asked to describe their view on the issue, justify their position, generate an opposing view, provide a response to that position and finally offer a remedy to the problem.

-The researchers found that participants who believed that while experts do have special knowledge, they aren’t always right about everything were also more likely to use good argumentation skills.
+The researchers found that participants who believed that while experts do have special knowledge, they aren’t always right about everything were also more likely to use good argument skills.

 Good argumentation skills meant they were able to generate counterarguments and alternative theories more readily.
 These participants were also more likely to present sound evidence for their claims.